-On 30th June 2019 the Federal Employment Agency registered a new peak in employment subject to social security contributions in Bonn with 180,528 employees.
-In comparison with June 2018 the number of employees has increased by +2.2% or in absolute terms by 3,839.
-During the same period, employment in the state of North Rhine-Westphalia grew by about 1.8% and the Rhein-Sieg district surrounding Bonn recorded employment growth of 2.5%.
-Compared to the year of the Bonn/Berlin relocation decision in 1991, when 134,199 employees were subject to social security contributions, the number of employees in Bonn has increased significantly by 46,329 (+34.5%) due to the long-term positive growth trend in Bonn.
+On June 30, 2021, the Federal Employment Agency registered a new high of 183,450 employees subject to social security contributions in Bonn.
+Compared with June 2020, employment figures have increased significantly by plus 2.0 percent, or by 3,547 in absolute terms.
+Over the same period, employment in the state of North Rhine-Westphalia grew slightly less, by 1.8 percent.
+The Rhein-Sieg district surrounding Bonn recorded employment growth of 2.0 percent, just like the federal city.
+Compared to the year of the Bonn/Berlin relocation decision in 1991, when there were 134,199 employees subject to social security contributions, their number increased significantly by 49,251 (+36.7 percent) due to the long-term positive growth trend in Bonn.

-According to the available estimates of the working group "Erwerbstätigenrechnung des Bundes und der Länder", the number of people employed in Bonn as a place of work for 2018 is 251,800 (previous year: 247,900, up 3,900).
-In addition to employees subject to social insurance contributions, the employment statement also includes civil servants, self-employed persons, family helpers and marginally employed persons.
-Compared to 1991, Bonn's workforce has grown by 63,500 or 33.7%, while in NRW, by contrast, the total number of employed persons has increased by only 18.3%.
+According to the available estimates of the working group "Erwerbstätigenrechnung des Bundes und der Länder" (employment calculation of the federal and state governments), the number of employed persons at the place of work Bonn for 2020 is 254,400 (previous year: 254,900, minus 500).
+In addition to employees subject to social insurance contributions, the employment calculation also includes civil servants, self-employed persons, family workers and marginally employed persons.

 Growth in services

 The number of employees subject to social security contributions in Bonn's service sector grew significantly between 2020 and 2021 with an increase of 3,654 employees or +2.2 percent.
 In mid-2021, 170,299 people will be employed in the service sector in Bonn; this corresponds to a share of 92.8 percent of all employees.